JENSEN-IoT-Embedded-Project/firmware-pico/rain/README.md

  3. WSL(To run the MQTT broker and scripts)

- 4. VS code(Not mandatory but i ran my program in VS code also)
+ 4. VS code(Not mandatory but i ran some code in VS code also)

  5. Twilio API